alitoiu/alitoiu.github.io/_posts/2014-12-06-Lunch-with-Marc-Raibert.markdown

 ---

 This year’s Nyquist Lecture in Electrical Engineering was given by Marc Raibert, ex-professor of Electrical Engineering and Computer Science at CMU and MIT, and the founder of [Boston Dynamics](https://www.youtube.com/results?search_query=boston+dynamics).
 I was fortunate to have the opportunity to join Dr. Raibert for lunch prior to his talk.
-I was particularly excited about this because Boston Dynamics is a singularly technologically-advanced business.
+I was particularly excited about this because Boston Dynamics is a singularly technologically advanced business.
 Their robots are the most advanced in the world, and their demos are jaw-dropping.
+If you haven't seen their demos yet, you owe it to yourself to [check them out at this link](https://www.youtube.com/results?search_query=boston+dynamics)!
 How does a company like that come to be?
 What are the secrets of building such an advanced product?

 Here are some of the surprising things that Dr. Raibert said.